temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

   </dependency>
 </dependencies>
 ```

-By default, this file is placed in the user's home (in `.m2/settings.xml`) or the Maven install (in `conf/settings.xml`).
+By default, the settings file is placed in the user's home (in `.m2/settings.xml`) or the Maven install (in `conf/settings.xml`).
 Create a new file if a Maven settings file does not already exist on your system.

+Match the version of `temporal-sdk` and `temporal-testing` to the Temporal server version installed on your system.
+Issue `temporal --version` after installing the Temporal tools so you know which version to use in `settings.xml`.

   </TabItem>
   <TabItem value="gradle" label="Gradle">

 ### Configure Gradle

 Gradle is bundled with [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-To install it separately from IntelliJ, follow the [instructions](https://gradle.org/install/) at the Gradle.org site.
+To download and install it separately from IntelliJ, follow the [instructions](https://gradle.org/install/) at the Gradle.org site.

 Add the following lines to `build.gradle`, your Gradle configuration file.
 This lets your installation works with the Temporal SDK.
 This file is normally placed at your project root.
 You can customize it to live elsewhere.